 Mathematics Preparation Program

-As an incoming freshman, you are eligible to register for the Mathematics Preparation Program (MP2) before you officially begin your college career.
+As an incoming freshman or high school student, you are eligible to register for the Mathematics Preparation Program (MP2) before you officially begin your college career.

 MP2 offers two summer courses.
-The first course is a mathematics course that will prepare students for college-level mathematics courses using research-supported, innovative mathematics teaching techniques and enrichment activities based on national and state standards.
-The enrichment activities will help incoming DSU students build a solid foundation of fundamental mathematical concepts and procedures necessary for success in college mathematics courses and college courses with a quantitative reasoning emphasis.
-Participants who successfully (75% or higher on all assessments) complete the MP2 mathematics course will be exempt from taking MTSC 075 Introduction to Algebra, a course that does not carry credits toward graduation.
+The first course is a mathematics course that will prepare students for college-level mathematics using research-supported, innovative mathematics teaching techniques and enrichment activities based on national and state standards.
+The enrichment activities will help students build a solid foundation of fundamental mathematical concepts and procedures necessary for success in college mathematics courses and college courses with a quantitative reasoning emphasis.
+Depending on placement during New Student Orientation, the mathematics course may earn credits towards graduation.

 Students attending the MP2 summer course will …